KyleMardell/freeflow-app/TESTING.md

 ![Unit tests](/docmedia/testing/unit-test.png)

 ### Manual Testing
+Below, I have provided a detailed table outlining all the manual testing conducted for the app.
+This includes both front-end and back-end testing to ensure that all pages, buttons, and links are displayed correctly, as well as verifying that all API endpoints function as expected.
+I conducted thorough testing on all forms across the app, as forms are often where the most common issues and bugs arise.
+Back-end testing was performed both before and after front-end development to ensure a seamless integration between the two.
+No bugs were found in the final version of the app during testing.
+All API endpoints functioned as expected, with the exception of the user image upload feature, which is detailed at the bottom of the manual testing file.
+This feature was removed from the final version due to time constraints but will be considered for future implementation.

 | Feature | Expected Outcome | Test Performed | Result | Pass/Fail |
 | --- | --- | --- | --- | --- |